There are great, tasty, alternatives to drinking cow’s milk.

 - calcium–30% RDA also contains Vitamin A, Vitamin D, Vitamin E, Riboflavin, Phosphorus, copper, zinc, magnesium, fiber

-downsides: not a good source of protein…. added vitamins are not absorbed like naturally occurring ones….calcium carbonate produces intestinal gas
+downsides: not a good source of protein, (but we only need 8-10% of or calories coming from protein, and this meets those needs)…. added vitamins are not absorbed like naturally occurring ones….calcium carbonate produces intestinal gas.

 A side note: Silk brand just came out with their version of Almond milk and it is very thick-great for shakes, but not good on cereal.
 Blue Diamond brand is thinner.